oduerr/hsk/hsk5_flashcard_spec.md

 D) Behavior & Safety
 	•	The test never stores the API key in exports; it only reads from local storage.
-	•	The test does not change the user’s selected engine or settings.
+	•	The test does not change the user's selected engine or settings.
 	•	If playback is already running, the test should stop it before starting.
 	•	If the call fails, do not auto-fallback to Browser TTS (to avoid confusion).